Improved algebraic fibrings: Characterisations of the Sigma -invariant

 such that $\{ g \in G : r_g \neq 0 \ \text{and} \ \varphi(g) \leqslant t \}$ is finite for every $t \in \R$.
 We give $\widehat{RG}^\chi$ a ring structure by defining $rg + r'g := (r + r')g$ and $rg \cdot r'g' := rr' gg'$ for $r,r' \in R$, $g,g' \in G$, and extending multiplication to all of $\widehat{RG}^\chi$ in the obvious way. \end{defn}

-\cref{thm:Main} gives several characterisations of the $\Sigma$-invariants and is the main technical tool we will need to prove \cref{thm:JaikinVersionOfMain}.
-More specifically, we will need the characterisation of $\Sigma_R^n(G;M)$ in terms of the vanishing of Novikov homology; this it the equivalence of $\ref{item:SigmaInv}$ and $\ref{item:TorCond}$ in the following theorem.
+\cref{thm:Main} gives several characterisations of the $\Sigma$-invariants and is the main technical tool we will need to prove \cref{thm:agrarianMain}.
+More specifically, we will need the characterisation of $\Sigma_R^n(G;M)$ in terms of the vanishing of Novikov homology; this is the equivalence of \ref{item:SigmaInv} and \ref{item:TorCond} in the following theorem, which should be thought of as a higher dimensional version of Sikorav's theorem \cite{SikoravThese}.